This information will help you prepare for your esophageal manometry procedure at Memorial Sloan Kettering Cancer Center (MSK).

 Esophageal manometry measures the pressure in the esophagus (food pipe).
 This procedure is done to find out why you have symptoms such as difficulty or pain when you swallow or chest pain.
 It is also done before anti-reflux surgery.
-It does not require anesthesia (medicine to make you fall asleep).
+It does not require anesthesia (medication to make you fall asleep).

 3 Days Before Your Procedure